 There is a long running debate on how to cut dovetails.
 Should the pins be cut first and the outlines transferred to the tails or the other way around?
 As a restorer I have to know how to do it both ways as sometimes I am replacing the sides of a drawer which have the tails and sometimes a back or front which have the pins.
 But the method that has made the most sense to me and the one I use in furniture making is to cut the tails first and transfer the marks to the pins.
 One advantage to this method is that you can cut tails on two boards at once as in cutting the left and right sides of the front and back joins of drawer sides or the top and bottom (or left and right) of a box or case.

 In debates with my colleagues we often speculate how the old-timers did it.
 Is there a way to deduce the method by which dovetails were cut by examining the dovetails on drawers and cases?
 If you saw that the left and right side of drawer sides had identical tails, then you would deduce that they were cut at the same time.
-By drawing the pattern of dovetails on a piece of clear plastic and then flipping it onto the other board, you can see whether they line up exactly.
+By drawing the pattern of dovetails on a piece of transparency paper and then flipping it onto the other board, you can see whether they line up exactly.
 I offer that this would be pretty strong proof that the tails on both boards were cut simultaneously.
 There is no way that I know of to simultaneously cut the pins.
 Cutting to a template might give you a similar result but was probably not common trade-craft.
 However having non-matching dovetails doesn't necessarily mean the pins came first, only that the tails were not cut simultaneously.
 In the example above, you can easily see that the left and right drawer sides were not gang-cut.

 Since I work on many objects that have dovetailed joins, I have taken to examining the dovetail joins and determining whether they match or not and I keep records in my furniture database.
 To date only 20% or so exhibit gang-cut dovetails.
 I have only recently begun this experiment so stay tuned.
 Results are forthcoming.